Perdu/panu/README.md

 - python-urllib3
 - python-lxml
 - python-certifi
-- a web server for the URL shortener
+- a web server handling PHP scripts for the URL shortener

 ## Install